rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 individual segments that comprise the object.
 This method has the following
 advantages:

-- It involves working with smaller, more manageable pieces.
+- This method works with smaller, more manageable pieces.
 - You can verify the checksum for each of the pieces to ensure that no part is corrupted.
-- If a segment is faulty, you only need to re-download the faulty segment.
+- If a segment is faulty, you need to re-download only the faulty segment.
-- After you have all of the pieces, you can stream them locally into a single VHD file.
+- After you have all of the pieces, you can stream them locally into a single Virtual Hard Disk (VHD) file.

-This section assumes that you have set all of the environment variables described in the preceding section.
+**Note**: This section assumes that you have set all of the environment variables described in the preceding section.

 #### Get the DLO manifest